Sonnerz/project05-fullstack-django/README.md

 **PAGE ::  Search (/search/?q=)**

-The search results page displays a paginated list of results.
+The search results page displays a paginated list of search results.
 The search will allow users to;
 *   search by bug or feature reference
 *   search words in the bug or feature title